 The city is still by far one of the most beautiful capitals in the world and one of the must-see places in New Zealand.

 It sits right on the water and there’s a young, arty vibe throughout the city.
 It’s filled with amazing eateries, interesting museums and beautiful views.

-I asked some of the top travel creators to name their recommendations on what to do in what’s also known as ‘the windy city’.
+I asked some of the top travel creators to name their recommendations on what to see in Wellington as well as the best things to do in Wellington – also known as the windy city.

-Here are 10 unique things to do in Wellington, New Zealand!
+10 Unique Things to Do in Wellington, New Zealand